If you’re a business owner, chances are you’ve been hearing more and more about CRM. But what is it? And why should your business care?

-They go on to say that once 2025 rolls around, CRM software should bring in $80+ billion for its users.
+According to SuperOffice, “CRM software is now the biggest software market in the world.”
+They go on to say that once 2025 rolls in, CRM software should bring in revenues of $80+ billion for CRM users.

 What Is CRM (Customer Relationship Management)?

+Let’s make clear what B2B CRM software is with a definition.
 As we touched on in the intro, CRM is short for customer relationship management.

-You can rely on CRM for lead conversion and customer retention alike.
+This software is a tool for maximizing your customer interactions.
+You can rely on B2B CRM software for lead conversion and customer retention alike.

-- Workflow automation and other automation
+- Workflow automation

+If you’re exploring your B2B CRM options, EngageBay is a comprehensive solution to consider.
 You never have to pay to use EngageBay’s CRM, making it ideal for small businesses on a budget.

-Linking Sales and Marketing Teams
+Sales and Marketing Teams Sync

 The responsibilities of your sales team and marketers often overlap.